ManuelaCarriero/Bhils/README.md

 # Bhils
-Project repository for brainhack in Rome 2025.
-Bhils stands for "Brain Hacking In Latent Space".
+Project repository for BrainHack Rome 2025.

+BHILS stands for Brain Hacking in Latent Space.
+To make the acronym easier to remember, the project was later renamed BILLS.

 For the brain hackathon event, we analysed both a toy dataset and a MRI dataset.
 This repository contain the Matlab and Python codes used for the analysis, that are [apply_bhils.m](https://github.com/ManuelaCarriero/Bhils/blob/main/apply_bhils.m) and [https://github.com/ManuelaCarriero/Bhils/tree/tsansimoes-patch-1](https://github.com/ManuelaCarriero/Bhils/tree/tsansimoes-patch-1).